PrashantNegi878/quick-status/README.md

 ```

 ### **Features:**
-**Simple Integration:** Incorporate the library into your project with minimal effort using the <QuickStatus/> tag.
+**Simple Integration:** Incorporate the library into your project with minimal effort using the QuickStatus tag.

 **Customizable Appearance:** Tailor the appearance of the popup to suit your application's design.
 Adjust the distance from the bottom and right of the screen using the optional bottom and right parameters.